sarveshdwivedi/SarveshDwivedi/README.md

 - 👋 Hi, I’m @SarveshDwivedi, I am MEAN/MERN stack developer.
 - 👀 I love to write a code and my aim to make human life easy by using application which I developed.
 - 🌱 I’m currently learning reactJs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate and help on development.
-- 📫 How to reach me on Gmail - sarvesh001@gmail.com or Skype- sarvesh.dwivedi
+- 📫 Reach me on Gmail - sarvesh001@gmail.com or Skype- sarvesh.dwivedi

 <!---
 SarveshDwivedi/SarveshDwivedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.